$29 Day Passes - Monday thru Friday (8:30am - 4:30pm)

 Read More

-HalfStack Phoenix 2023 Started in 2015 in London, HalfStack is a series of creative JavaScript and web events hosted around the world.
+HalfStack Phoenix returns to Gilbert on January 31, 2025 Started in 2015 in London, HalfStack is a series of creative JavaScript and web events hosted around the world.
 It’s organized by Dylan Schiemann who lives in Gilbert and is a member of The Works.
-When: Feb 3, 2023.
-Arrive early, stay late Where: Majestic Theatre, 5478 S Power Rd, Gilbert, AZ 85295 Who: About 200 people passionate about the possibilities of the web platform What: A single track event with ten creative sessions, lunch, dinner, snacks, drinks, swag, a JS pub quiz with prizes, a screening of the original Matrix, and more.
-Why: To get inspired as engineers and designers, to have fun and laugh together How: Get your ticket for HalfStack Phoenix 2023 at https://ti.to/halfstack/halfstack-phoenix-2023/discount/the-works-25-phx […]
+And now, HalfStack Phoenix returns to Gilbert on January 31, 2025.
+HalfStack Phoenix returns to Gilbert on January 31, 2025 – here are the details: When: January 31st, arrive early (10am), stay late Where: Majestic Theater, Gilbert Who: About 200 people passionate about the possibilities of the web platform What: A single track event with 8-10 creative sessions, lunch, dinner, snacks, drinks, swag, a JS pub quiz with prizes, a movie screening, and more.
+Sessions have […]

 Read More